ShiftLeftSecurity/sast-scan/README.md

 # Introduction

-This repo builds `appthreat/sast-scan` (and `quay.io/appthreat/sast-scan`), a container image with a number of bundled open-source static analysis tools.
+This repo builds `appthreat/sast-scan` (and `quay.io/appthreat/sast-scan`), a container image with a number of bundled open-source static analysis security testing (SAST) tools.
 This is like a Swiss Army knife for DevSecOps engineers.

+Some reports get converted into an open-standard called [SARIF](https://sarifweb.azurewebsites.net/).
+Please see the section on `Viewing reports` for various viewer options for this.

 RedHat's `ubi8/ubi-minimal` is used as a base image instead of the usual alpine to help with enterprise adoption of this tool.

 [![Docker Repository on Quay](https://quay.io/repository/appthreat/sast-scan/status "Docker Repository on Quay")](https://quay.io/repository/appthreat/sast-scan)